ttyelud/dracht.io/docs/drachtio-server/3-configuring.md

 The first three actions completely disposition the incoming SIP request -- i.e. no further interaction with a drachtio application occurs.

 The final action (route to an application) causes the drachtio server to establish an outbound tcp connection to a drachtio application listening on a specified port, which then receives and processes the request normally (e.g. in a `srf.invite((req, res)))` or equivalent).

+Note that as of release 0.8.0, it is possible route to a drachtio application over an outbound connection using tls.
+This is specified by appending a `transport` attribute to the uri and specifying 'tls', e.g. `uri:myapp.example.com;transport=tls`.

 Example JSON responses for each of the above action are illustrated below (note: a response should include only one of the JSON payloads below):
 ```js